Protecting wild land

 The John Muir Trust is dedicated to protecting wild land - large areas of high scenic and wildlife value, with minimal evidence of modern human development

-We raise awareness of the unique and irreplacable benefits of wild land - clean air, water, flood prevention, protection of rare peatlands, retention of carbon in the ground and health and well-being.
+We raise awareness of the unique and irreplaceable benefits of wild land - clean air, water, flood prevention, protection of rare peatlands, retention of carbon in the ground and health and well-being.

-We work hard to persuade governments and policy makers of the benefits of wild land, the value in protecting and restoring it, and that there is strong public support for better protection for wild land.
+We work hard to persuade governments and policy makers of the benefits of wild land and the value in protecting and restoring it.
+We work with our members and supporters to show the strong public support for better protection for wild land.
 Current policy work areas include work to ensure the principles of the Wild Land Areas map are upheld, energy, land reform in Scotland, campaigning for planning democracy and working to increase understanding of rewilding and the need for stronger deer control.

 We stand up for wild land when it comes under threat - challenging inappropriate developments that will damage wild land.
-We recently took legal action against the Scottish Government's decision to consent the giant Stronelairg wind farm in the Monadhliath Mountains.
-We are currently campaigning to save Wild Land Area 34 in the far north of Scotland.
+Campaigns have included taking legal action against the Scottish Government's decision to consent the giant Stronelairg wind farm in the Monadhliath Mountains and our Area 34 campaign.
+We are proud to have been Highly Commended in the campaign/campaigner category following a public vote in The Great Outdoors Awards 2016.
 By making a donation you can help us continue to campaign for wild land.

 Our work makes a difference